Australia Sevens captain Nick Malouf announces retirement

 “Rugby has given me so much and I am so thankful.
 What a privilege it’s been.”

-"Nick has been an amazing leader & contributor to the 7s program," coach John Manenti added.
+"Nick has been an amazing leader and contributor to the 7s program," coach John Manenti added.

-"For years he’s driven this group & would be the most successful Australian men's 7s captain in terms of World Series Winners, tournament winners & Olympic performance.
+"For years he’s driven this group and is the most successful Australian men's 7s captain in terms of World Series wins, tournament wins & Olympic performance.

 "Most of all he’s a great man we wish him every success in the business world."